-On this half day tour our registered tour guide takes you on a tour through the Lion Park, a natural habitat only 45 minutes drive from Johannesburg.
+On this full day tour our registered tour guide takes you on a tour through the Lion Park, a natural habitat only 45 minutes drive from Johannesburg.
 The park is home to more than 85 lions and other carnivores like the cheetah, hyena and wild dog.

 Lion Park is home to the rare white lion, so make sure you bring your camera for some exclusive shots.

 At Cub World you can observe baby lions, how cute is that?
 And when you are not frightened by tall animals with long necks, you can also feed the giraffes and ostriches!

 The tour duration includes the trip to- and from the Lion Park.
 You can enjoy approximately 2 hours inside the park

 After pick-up in Johannesburg, we make our way to the bustling city of Soweto.
 The first landmark we pass is the famous FNB Soccer City stadium that was built to host the 2010 World Cup Soccer Tournament.

 Arriving in Diepkloof, we spend some time walking around the dusty streets of an informal settlement, pass by vendors selling their wares and learn more about the way people live in the community.